 - 1½ tablespoons sweet pickle relish

-- 1 teaspoons Dijon mustard
+- 1 teaspoon Dijon mustard

-- Kosher salt and ground black pepper to taste
+- ground black pepper (to taste)

-- Chopped fresh dill optional, for garnish
+- Chopped fresh dill (optional, for garnish)

 Instructions